Dormant company accounts

 Dormant company dividends

-- Paying dividends - A dormant company may pay a dividend but then it ceases to be dormant.
+- Paying dividends - A dormant company can pay a dividend but then it ceases to be dormant.

 - This is more a problem of definition.